 The reverse side of the Indian Head Half Eagles depicts an eagle standing on a bundle of arrows and an olive branch.
 "IN GOD WE TRUST" is inscribed to the right of the eagle and "E PLURIBUS UNUM" appears to the left of the eagle's breast.
 The coin's denomination ("FIVE DOLLARS") and "UNITED STATES OF AMERICA" is inscribed along the lower and upper edge of the coin.
 Indian Half Eagle gold coins that were minted in San Francisco (mint mark: S), New Orleans (mint mark: O) or Denver (mint mark: D) contain a mint mark next to the bundle of arrows.
 However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

-An unusual characteristic of the $5 Indian Gold Half Eagles is the fact that both sides have their designs sunken below the coin's surface.
-Furthermore, the coins don't have a raised rim like most other coins issued by the US Mint.
+An unusual characteristic of the Indian Half Eagle coin is the fact that both of its sides have their design sunken below the surface.
+Furthermore, you won't find a raised rim on a $5 Indian Gold Half Eagle coin.
+That is very unusual for a coin issued by the US Mint.

-Especially hard to find nowadays are the coins that were minted in New Orleans in 1909 (34.200 coins), Denver in 1911 (72.500 coins) and Philadelphia in 1929 (662.000 coins of which many have been melted down).
+Especially hard to find nowadays are the coins that were minted in New Orleans in 1909 (34,200 coins), Denver in 1911 (72,500 coins) and Philadelphia in 1929 (662,000 coins of which many have been melted down).